I remembered this photograph of my grandmother, Ethel Robertson, while thinking of COVID-era hard times.

 She was born in 1905 and died in 1997, meaning she lived through, among other things, World War I, the flu pandemic of 1918, the Great Depression and World War II.

 She had her first child, Marcella Jean, in 1923 and Marcella was soon diagnosed with cerebral palsy.
 Next was my father, Bobbie Lee, who was healthy as could be.
 Next came Barbara Carol, who was autistic and non-verbal and had a lifelong tendency to pinch people, maybe when she was hurting and couldn’t explain.
 My grandparents cared for their two daughters, who remained at home, for more than six decades.

 In the 1940s my grandmother and grandfather, Homer, Bob or Robbie — Pa to us — bought a two-story house with a root cellar and enough room around it for apples trees, a strawberry garden, raspberry bushes and early on a few chickens.
 My grandfather liked pie and often got a slice in his lunch bucket.

-They had some good fortune as the century wore on.
 My grandfather was about to board a troop ship headed for Europe as World War I ended.
 Back home, he had steady employment at an oil refinery for 40 years.
 Company housing was a boon during the Depression.
 My father graduated from high school in 1946 — the first in the family, I think — and quickly enlisted in the Marine Corps, but thankfully for the rest of us, World II was just over.
 I think he went Denison University in part on a football scholarship engineered by a pre-Ohio State Woody Hayes, the Denison coach from 1946-48, who came to the house to talk it over in one of the family’s best-remembered days ever.
-Certainly not the least, President Franklin Delano Roosevelt gave them Social Security.
+Certainly not the least of the good fortunes, President Franklin Delano Roosevelt gave them Social Security.
 His portrait hung on my grandparents’ bedroom wall.

 I once found a few World War II food ration stamps lost in the back of kitchen drawer, the same drawer where after the war they saved S&H Green Stamps, which we grandsons would spend hours pasting into books for new kitchen appliances.